ParisNeo/lollms-webui/ManualInstall.md

-Certainly!
-I'll create a cross-platform installation guide for LoLLMS WebUI that covers Windows, macOS, and Linux.
-This guide will provide step-by-step instructions for each platform, highlighting the differences where necessary.

 # LoLLMS WebUI Cross-Platform Installation Guide

 ## Introduction

 LoLLMS (Lord of Large Language and Multimodal Systems) is a powerful tool for working with large language models.
-This guide will walk you through the installation process for the LoLLMS WebUI on Windows, macOS, and Linux.
+This guide will walk you through the installation process for the LoLLMS WebUI on Windows, macOS, and Linux, including the installation of Python 3.11.

 ## Prerequisites

-Before you begin, ensure you have the following:
+Before you begin, ensure you have:

 - Internet connection
 - Administrator/sudo privileges on your system